 - Fights seborrheic dermatitis and dandruff when applied on the scalp;

 - It makes hair stronger and boosts its growth;

 - Moisturizes and nourishes your hair;

 - It makes your hair soft and shiny;

 - It can be used as a restorer.

 Who Should Use It

 Flaxseed oil has moisturizing, humectant, strengthening, anti-inflammatory, and anti-oxidant properties.
-This makes it ideal for dry, damaged, brittle and chemically treated hair.
+It is ideal for dry, damaged, brittle, and chemically treated hair.

 Flaxseed oil can help prevent hair loss, strengthen hair, boost its growth, moisturize and nourish it deeply.
-It maintains the scalp’s natural oils, making hair shiny and preventing issues like frizz and seborrheic dermatitis.
+In addition, it maintains the scalp’s natural oils, making hair shiny and preventing issues like frizz and seborrheic dermatitis.
 For that reason, it can be used in many ways, as you’ll see in this article.

 How to Use